JeffM-Code/PortfolioWork/ML/WindTurbinePower/README.md

 Given the data, this is how each measured attribute may affect turbine power generation:<br><br>
 ### Miscellaneous:<br>
-These don't really effect power generation very much, but are worth consideration, since they are part of the measurement.<br><br>
+These don't really effect power generation very much, but are worth consideration since they are part of the measurement.<br><br>
 * *Time* - Certain times of day, or seasons may have particulalry high wind speeds<br>

 * *Temperature* - Temperature affects air density, which in turn affects the kinetic energy available in the wind, hence since colder air is denser it can therefore carry more energy, potentially leading to higher power generation<br>